Specialist in School Psychology

 Registration for Thesis Work

 The student under the thesis option must register for four hours of 499 Thesis.
 Any student using the services of the academic staff or the facilities of the University must be registered for the semester or term during which the services are rendered or the facilities are used including the thesis proposal or defense.
 Also, to register for 499 the student must be working on the subject under the direction of the advisor or thesis chairperson.
 No grade will be given for the course but credit (CR) will be entered on the student's record at the time the approved thesis is deposited in the Graduate School Office.
 No credit for 499 may be given to a student who does not complete a thesis.

 Continuous Registration - SSP

 After the Thesis Proposal approval form has been accepted in the Graduate School and a student has completed the courses on the approved Degree Audit and registered for four hours of 499 Thesis, the student is required to maintain continuous registration.
 The requirement for continuous registration may be fulfilled by registering for Thesis 499.00.
 The requirement for continuous registration does not apply during a summer term unless the student is proposing, defending, or graduating in that term.
 Registration for 499.00 may be in absentia.
 If circumstances prohibit continuing registration a student must request a leave of absence from the University.
 Any student interrupting registration without obtaining a leave of absence must pay tuition for one credit hour of 499.00 for each of the delinquent semesters upon reenrollment and/or reinstatement.
 Any student requesting reinstatement in a degree program must complete an application for readmission to the program.
-Continuous registration for an upcoming term may be waived if all materials are submitted to the Graduate School by the Friday before the next semester starts.
+Continuous registration is required until the submission of all final deposit materials to the Graduate School.
 Consult with the Graduate School for more information.
 (See also Academic Load for Graduate Assistant insurance information.)

 Approved 1991; Revised 4/22/04; edited 4/26/23